denisraslov/stylelint-value-no-exposed-custom-properties/README.md

 ## Usage

-Add [Value No Exposed Custom Properties] to your [stylelint configuration].
+Add the plugin to your [stylelint configuration].

 ```js
 {